chrskly/esp32-web-interface/README.md

 ```

 #### Web Server
-The webserver port can be changed with:
+The web server port can be changed with:
 ```C++
 #define SERVER_PORT [PORT NUMBER]
 ```

-The index file can be defined with:
+The server index file can be defined with:
 ```C++
 #define SERVER_INDEX F(["--PATH TO INDEX FILE--"])
 ```